 The best way to discover the rural life of the Kunisaki peninsula is to spend the night at a nôka minshuku (農家民宿), which is the Japanese version of a farm stay.
 I was blessed to stay at the Maruka farm guesthouse, which is run by the Kamihira family.

 Host family: The Kamihira’s

-The Kamihira’s are not your ordinary farmers.
-Tired with their city life, Fusako and Masayoshi decided to leave Tokyo five years ago.
+The Kamihira are not your ordinary farmers.
+Tired of their city life, Fusako and Masayoshi decided to leave Tokyo five years ago.
 They wanted a better life for their kids, far away from the extra-consumerism of the city, and to live in a more human and harmonious way closer to nature.
 Now by opening a farm-stay, they wish to give you a taste of this life too.

 Spending the night in a traditional Japanese house

 Besides their agricultural activities, the Kamihira spend their time welcoming travelers into their own house.
 Guests stay in a special guestroom, making the farm-stay experience comfortable.
 I think spending the night in this kind of accommodation is the best way to discover the Japanese countryside.
 By staying with locals on a farm stay, we can gain insight into the local point of view.
 Staying at Maruka farm-stay especially gave me the feeling of being a special family guest.

 The Kamihira’s house is more than 100 years old.
 This is quite old for such a type of Japanese traditional house called kominka (古民家).
 The family did the renovations and refurnishing by themselves, adding a modern touch with good respect for the traditions.